Snopcare/Face-recognition-App/README.md

 ## Overview
 Front-End uses JS with React library.
-Node.js keeps all connected and provides with npm useful dynamic visuals.
+Node.js keeps all connected and provides with npm packages dynamic visuals.

-In the Back-End Express and the Database handled using PostgreSQL.
+In the Back-End Express and the Database handled using PostgresSQL.